 IMPORTANT: ISPP candidates are NOT eligible for student grants or loans, even if a recent UNF graduate.

 Cost of the program through the University of North Florida, Department of Nutrition & Dietetic is as follows:

 The candidate can pay in full.
 However, if a candidate needs to pay in installments, the installment plan is $2000 for each of the following rotations: Foodservice, Medication Nutrition Therapy, and Community Nutrition and $1450 for the Concentration Rotation.
 Payment is due prior to starting each rotation.

 The potential candidate will receive directions regarding the non-refundable $50.00 Application Fee after the UNF ISPP Application has been completed and received by the Department of Nutrition & Dietetics.

 Pending admission to the program, candidates may consider utilizing the UNF ISPP Checklist to track their progress.
 This checklist is for personal use only and is not required.

 The potential candidate must submit an extensive list of various materials in a portfolio format to determine eligibility to participate in the program, types of supervised practice experiences that will be required, and previous experiences.
 Eligibility is determined only after all materials have been received AND the non-refundable $50.00 Portfolio Assessment Fee has been paid.
 You will receive an e-mail notification confirming receipt of your application packet with directions to process the application fee.

-Program completion is reached when the intern has successfully satisfied all rotation learning objectives, and supervised practice hours and has passed the final mock RD exam with an 80% or higher.
+Program completion is reached when the intern has successfully satisfied all rotation learning objectives, supervised practice hours and has passed the final mock RD exam with an 80% or higher.
 Graduates are eligible to receive a verification form and take the examination to become a registered dietitian.
-The registration exam for dietitians is administered by the Accreditation Council for Education in Nutrition & Dietetics (ACEND) of the Academy of Nutrition & Dietetics (AND).
+Registration eligibility for dietitians is conducted through the Commission on Dietetic Registration (CDR) of the Academy of Nutrition & Dietetics (AND).